idea-statica/iom-examples/iom-steel-connections/create-iom-desktop.md

-#### The example of creating IDEA Connection project from IOM locally - see project [IOM.SteelFrameDesktop](https://github.com/idea-statica/iom-examples/tree/master/IOM_SteelFrame1/IOM.SteelFrameDesktop)
+#### The example of creating IDEA Connection project IOM locally is in the project [IOM.SteelFrameDesktop](https://github.com/idea-statica/iom-examples/tree/master/IOM_SteelFrame1/IOM.SteelFrameDesktop)

-IOM including steel frame and geometry of connections is generated in IOM.GeneratorExample
+The axample how to generate IOM for a steel frame and including geometry of connections is in IOM.GeneratorExample.
+Running this example requires [installation](https://github.com/idea-statica/ideastatica-plugin) of IDEA StatiCa v 20.0 on an user's PC.

+[IdeaStatiCa.Plugin](https://github.com/idea-statica/ideastatica-plugin) includes classes which allows communication and controlling IDEA StatiCa applications and its provides services to other applications.
+[IdeaStatiCa.Plugin](https://github.com/idea-statica/ideastatica-plugin) is also distributed as [nuget package](https://www.nuget.org/packages/IdeaStatiCa.Plugin/)

 ```C#
 			// create IOM and results